- Written by Dr.Mehmet Demircioglu

 There is also a safety issue for the surgical team and other people in the clinic.
 If you are contagious, the surgery day can put others at risk.
 A surgeon-led clinic should not treat that as a small inconvenience.

-Decision quality matters too.
+If fever was present, I do not judge readiness from a few better hours after fever medicine.
+I want symptoms improving overall and no fever without medicine that lowers temperature before an elective surgery date is treated as realistic.
 If you feel weak, feverish, or mentally foggy, you may forget medication details, miss instructions, or struggle with the careful early aftercare that protects grafts.

 If fever appears before surgery, updated screening may be needed.
 Blood tests before a hair transplant are not there to create obstacles.
 They help catch medical problems before thousands of grafts are moved.